 Slice the dates in half (lengthwise) to create 10 boats.
 Remove the seeds if they are not pitted already.
 I find that half-sized dates are easier to bite into and are the perfect size for snacking.

 Spoon or pipe 1-2 teaspoons of the peanut butter mixture into the shallow indentation of each date.
-I add the mixture to a sandwich bag, push out the air, seal it, and then clip a tiny piece off the corner.
+I like to add the mixture to a sandwich bag, push the air out, seal it, and then clip a tiny piece off of the corner.
 Piping the mixture onto the dates this way is so easy and mess-free!

-Add the chocolate pieces and coconut oil to a small, microwave-safe bowl.
-Heat them in the microwave at 30-second intervals, stirring in between until the chocolate has melted.
+Add the chocolate and coconut oil to a small bowl.
+Heat them in the microwave at 30-second intervals, stirring in-between, until the chocolate has melted.

-Once the chocolate is smooth and lump-free, dip the peanut butter dates in the chocolate with a fork.
+Once the chocolate is smooth and lump-free, dip the peanut butter dates into it with a fork.
 Keep the peanut butter side up as you spoon chocolate over the top.

 Gently place each date on the parchment paper.
-Sprinkle chopped nuts and sea salt over the melted chocolate.
+Sprinkle chopped nuts and sea salt over the melted chocolate before it cools and hardens.

 Let the dates snickers cool in the freezer for 10 minutes.
-Enjoy these vegan candies as soon as the chocolate sets.
+Devour these vegan candies as soon as the chocolate sets or save them for later!

 Snickers Dates